MicrosoftDocs/win32/desktop-src/WsdApi/dpws-specification-compliance.md

 ## DPWS 7.0 Security

 DPWS describes a recommended security model for devices.
 WSDAPI does not implement these recommendations as described, and does not enforce the restrictions in this section as described.
-For more information about WSDAPI's security model, see [Secure WSD Client Development](secure-wsd-client-development.md) and [Secure WSD Device Development](secure-wsd-device-development.md).

 ## DPWS Appendix I